 No color highlight – Turns off green highlighting.

-Color highlight refers to whole matrix – The highlight color takes into account the value of the cell.
+Color highlight refers to whole matrix – The highlight color takes into account the values of all cells.
 The same values will have the same highlight color in the table.

 Color highlight refers to columns – In each column, the colors are graduated from white to green.
 In this way, you can see at a glance which documents are particularly similar to the document in the column.
-The same values in the matrix may be different colors.
+The same values in the matrix may be colored differently.

 Color highlight refers to rows – In each row, the colors are graduated from white to green.
 In this way, you can see at a glance which documents are particularly similar to the document in the row.
-The same values in the matrix may be different colors.
+The same values in the matrix may be colored differently.

 The list of existing similarity and distance matrices